redux-saga/saga-query/README.md

   function* createUser(ctx: FetchCtx<User>, next) {
     // since this middleware is the first one that gets called after the action
     // is dispatched, we can set the `ctx.request` to whatever we want.
 The
-    // middleware we setup for `createQuery` will then use the `ctx` to fill in
+    // middleware we setup for `createApi` will then use the `ctx` to fill in
     // the other details like `url` and `method` ctx.request = {
       body: JSON.stringify({ email: ctx.payload.email }),